gabinsane/multimodal-vae-comparison/README.md

 # Multimodal VAE Comparison

-This is the official code for the paper [Benchmarking Multimodal Variational Autoencoders: CdSprites+ Dataset and Toolkit](https://arxiv.org/abs/2209.03048).

 The purpose of this toolkit is to offer a systematic and unified way to train, evaluate and compare the state-of-the-art multimodal variational autoencoders.
 The toolkit can be used with arbitrary datasets and both uni/multimodal settings.
 By default, we provide implementations of the [MVAE](https://github.com/mhw32/multimodal-vae-public)